 - Spread tomato mixture on dough, leaving about 1 inch around the outside for crust.

 - Layer the cheese and remaining toppings evenly over the sauce.

-- Wet crust with lime juice and sprinkle with sea salt.
+- Wet crust with remaining lime juice and sprinkle with salt (margarita, sea salt, or maldon).

 - Cook until cheese is bubbly and crust is done to desired crispness.